vyralnetwork/vyral-landing-page/bounty/bounty-vulnerabilities.md

 - [ ] Second, Visit our marketing site at http://vyral.network

-- [ ] Third, if you believe you have discovered a bug or vulnerability in vyral or have encountered a security incident, report it to security@vyral.network
+- [ ] Third, if you believe you have discovered a bug or vulnerability in vyral or have encountered a security incident, report it to security@vyral.network along with your ETH Address

 ##### Background